 Two hours away in the state of Pernambuco, Caruaru runs its own giant and calls itself the capital of forró.
 The party spreads across 27 separate zones, anchored by a main stage that runs to June 27, plus a famous craft village called Alto do Moura — known for its clay figurines — where you can hear daytime music and eat while you browse.

 The surrounding countryside hosts more traditional, village-style nights for people who want the old-fashioned version.
-In all, the city expects some four million visitors, and most of its smaller stages feature local musicians, so this is forró the way the Northeast actually plays it.
+In all, the city expects about 3.8 million visitors, and most of its smaller stages feature local musicians, so this is forró the way the Northeast actually plays it.

 When the football joins the party